EmiIy1/YuanCon-CustomFW/README.md

 ## Controller Modes
-Currently four controller modes are implemented:
-1. Mouse + keyboard, gamepad variant 1
+Rather than the conventional concept of "modes", the different input methods can be indepentendly toggled.

+There are four different forms of input:
+1. Keyboard input (buttons)
-2. Mouse + keyboard, no gamepad
+2. Mouse input (analogs)
-3. Gamepad variant 1, joystick position = knob position
+3. Gamepad input (buttons+analogs), joystick position = knob position
-4. Gamepad variant 2, joystick position = knob direaction
+4. Gamepad input (buttons+analogs), joystick position = knob direction

-The mode can be selected by holding EX1, FXL and FXR, then either tapping the corresponding BT, or using FX2 to cycle through.

-The default mode is mode 1, which will work both in anything using keybinds or anything using a gamepad (e.g. EAC) out of the box.
-When binding in spice it will preferentially use the gamepad buttons over the keyboard.
-If you don't want this, you can switch to mode 2 during binding.
+It should however be noted that (3) and (4) are mutually exclusive.

+To toggle modes during normal operation, hold EX1, EX2, and START, then tap the corresponding BTs to enable or disable each.

+The mode toggle can also be accessed by holding START for 5 seconds when plugging in the controller (start must be alreadt held before plugging in the USB).
+START will blink to indicate the countdown is occuring, after which mode selection is entered.
+Tap the BTs to enable or disable each mode, then tap START when finished to return to normal operation.

+Advanced settings such as keybinds can be changed from within the companion configuration tool.

 ## Lighting Modes
 Lighting is seperated into four individually configurable zones: